 If you plan to cook while backpacking, you need to know how much fuel you will need.
 Especially for longer trips or when you need fuel for multiple people, making sure you have enough fuel, but aren’t carrying unnecessary weight, can be good to know.
 Otherwise, you might carry too much fuel or waste money by not using up half-empty canisters.

-The goal was to answer: How much water can you boil with a new 4 ounce fuel canister?
+The goal of this experiment was to answer: How much water can you boil with a new 4 ounce fuel canister?

 I ran an experiment in which I repeatedly boiled about a half liter of cold tap water using a new fuel canister until there was no more fuel left.